Task-aware Distributed Source Coding under Dynamic Bandwidth: Acknowledgement

-However, existing compression methods fail to combine three aspects: 1.
+However, existing compression methods fail to combine the following three aspects: 1.
 Existing distributed compression methods perform poorly in the presence of a task model.
 Although neural networks have been shown to be capable of compressing stereo images \citep{balle2016end,balle2018variational} and correlated images \citep{zhang2023ldmic}, existing methods focus on reconstructing image data, but not for downstream tasks.
 2. Existing task-aware compression methods cannot take advantage of the correlation of sources.
 Previous works only consider compressing task-relevant features of single source \cite{cheng2022taskaware,TaskDependentCodebook,TaskAwareJPEGImage,nakanoya2023co,cheng2021data}, but not multiple correlated sources.
 3. All existing methods for 1 \& 2, especially those based on neural networks, only compress data to a fixed level of compression but not to multiple levels.
-Thus, they cannot operate in environments with different demands of compression levels.
+Thus, they cannot operate in environments with different demands of compression levels and require a separate model trained for each compression level.
 Here, we note that we use the term bandwidth to indicate the information bottleneck in the dimension of transmitted data.
-Based on the choice of quantization, it is straightforward convert the latent dimension to other popular metrics such as bits per pixel (bpp) in case of image sources.
-Additionally, we consider the scenario of total bandwidth constraint for the uplink, which is a typical for wireless networks~\cite{liu2022training}.
+Based on the choice of quantization, it is straightforward to convert the latent dimension to other popular metrics such as bits per pixel (bpp) in the case of image sources.
+Additionally, we consider the scenario of total bandwidth constraint for the uplink, which is typical for wireless networks~\cite{liu2022training}.